 About TD Ameritrade

-Headquartered in Omaha, Nebraska, TD Ameritrade was founded in 1975 as one of the first online brokerages in the United States (1).
-On November 25th, 2019, Charles Schwab announced it was acquiring TD Ameritrade in an all-stock transaction valued at approximately $26 billion (2).
-The deal closed on October 6th, 2020 (3).
-At the time of closing, the combined company housed roughly $6 trillion in assets and 28 million brokerage accounts
+Headquartered in Omaha, Nebraska, TD Ameritrade was founded in 1975 as one of the first online brokerages in the United States.
+It now serves 11 million clients representing more than $1 trillion in assets under management.
+In 2019, Charles Schwab announced it was acquiring TD Ameritrade in an all-stock transaction valued at approximately $26 billion.
+At the time of closing in 2020, the combined company housed roughly $6 trillion in assets and 28 million brokerage accounts.

 About the Author